Thermoelectric metal chalcogenides: a platform for anion mixing studies

 Abstract

-Metal chalcogenides represent the state-of-the-art regarding the thermoelectric (TE) materials, both in the practical TE energy conversion devices and in the new TE material research.
-To further push the performance boundaries of these materials, the major challenge is to suppress the thermal conductivity as much as possible while maintaining the high electrical transport properties.
-The strategies employed to address this challenge include: band engineering, chemical composition tuning, as well as nano- and microstructural modification.
-Regarding chemical composition tuning, an effective approach specific to metal chalcogenide thermoelectrics is anion mixing through solid solution formation on the chalcogen site, where sulfur, selenium, and tellurium atoms can occupy the same crystallographic site.
-This perspectival review aims to provide first a wider overview of such possibilities among the metal chalcogenides in general, and then highlight the recent research on three currently strongly emerging TE metal chalcogenide families: (i) different binary, ternary and quaternary copper chalcogenides, (ii) ternary cobalt antimony chalcogenides, and (iii) binary silver chalcogenides.
+Metal chalcogenides represent state-of-the-art thermoelectric (TE) materials, both in practical TE energy conversion devices and in new TE material research.
+To further push the performance boundaries of these materials, the major challenge is to suppress the thermal conductivity as much as possible while maintaining high electrical transport properties.
+The strategies employed to address this challenge include band engineering, chemical composition tuning, and nano- and microstructural modification.
+Regarding chemical composition tuning, an effective approach specific to metal chalcogenide thermoelectrics is anion mixing through solid solution formation at a chalcogen site, where sulfur, selenium, and tellurium atoms can occupy the same crystallographic site.
+This perspectival review aims to provide first a wider overview of such possibilities among the metal chalcogenides in general and then highlight the recent research on three currently strongly emerging TE metal chalcogenide families: (i) different binary, ternary and quaternary copper chalcogenides, (ii) ternary cobalt antimony chalcogenides, and (iii) binary silver chalcogenides.

 Article information